CrudeText/CrudeText/README.md

 My python skills are self-taught, so don't be surprised if the script is not always optimized.
 As long as it works and doesn't take an hour to run, I'm happy!

 This GitHub is a mix of personal projects, experiments, and learning journeys.
-Some are complete, some are half-broken — all of them are fun to build.

 ![Profile Views](https://www.williamguerrand.com/api/counter?username=CrudeText)